strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deploy-production.md

     - **Commercial avg** lets you see the crash rate across all commercial devices, so you can compare the devices in your organization.
 The commercial average is calculated across *all* versions of the app, so that if this version shows a crash rate above the commercial average it might be a sign that you are using the wrong version.
 - **% Sessions with crashes** is very similar to the above but counts the percentage of sessions with crashes in the last two weeks.

-To determine the health status, Update Readiness reports “Insufficient data” unless data is available from at least 20 devices.
+To determine the health status, Desktop Analytics reports “Insufficient data” unless data is available from at least 20 devices.
 The health status is currently calculated purely based on the session crash rate from these devices (the device crash rate is provided for information only and is not used in the health status calculation).

 At the bottom of the page, there are three tabs to help with troubleshooting: